Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 man giving cbd oil to his dog

-There are currently no scientific studies that tout the benefits of CBD for animals.
-Still, there is plenty of anecdotal evidence from pet owners that it can treat pain, control seizures, and even help with anxiety.
+There are currently no large-scale scientific studies that demonstrate the benefits of CBD for animals, but CBD has been proven effective in some small-scale studies (especially in dogs that suffer from osteoarthritis).
+There is plenty of anecdotal evidence from pet owners that it can treat pain, control seizures, and even help with anxiety.
 Some owners suggest that it can have a calming effect which can definitely help if your dog has excessive energy levels.

 It is important to note that while CBD may help calm some dogs, it is not a sedative or a psychoactive and will not cause the same high as marijuana.